White Peony Acupuncture

 One to three treatments per week beginning week 36 can:

-• Facilitate the gradual onset of labor
+• Encourage the gradual onset of labor

 • Reduce stress, anxiety, pain, and discomfort